jmcarter9t/panda/panda/docs/manual.md

     be resumed and another recording can be made once the guest is resumed.

 A commandline flag `-record-from <snapshot>:<record-name>` to restores a qcow2 snapshot and immediately start recording is also provided for convenience.

+A recording can be made from boot using this flag.
+Use a previously unused
+<snapshot> string.
+The snapshot will be placed in the same directory as the
+recording (if a directory is on its path) using the same prefix as the recording.

 Start replays from the command line using the `-replay <name>` option.